JJLWHarrison/cds-codegen/README.md

-# CDR Codegen
+# CDS Codegen

-This repository contains the CDR Code Generator.
+This repository contains the CDS Code Generator.

-The main purpose of the Code Generator is to process the programmatic definition contained in the [CDR Models](https://github.com/ConsumerDataStandardsAustralia/cdr-models) and output code based on a series of templates.
+The main purpose of the Code Generator is to process the programmatic definition contained in the [CDS Models](https://github.com/ConsumerDataStandardsAustralia/cds-models) and output code based on a series of templates.

 # BETA WARNING